abhishekarya1/Hash-Define-myNotes/content/web-api/caching.md

 [Reference#2](https://codeahoy.com/2017/08/11/caching-strategies-and-how-to-choose-the-right-one)

+### Caching Tools
+Web caching at HTTP protocol level is done using:
+- [Varnish Cache](https://varnish-cache.org/intro/index.html#intro) is used on a reverse proxy.
+It is generally faster than Squid Cache.
+- [Squid Cache](http://www.squid-cache.org/Intro/why.html) is often used on forward proxy, but can also be used on a reverse proxy.

 ## HTTP Caching
 HTTP is designed to cache as much as possible, so even if no `Cache-Control` is given, responses will get stored and reused if certain conditions are met.
 This is called **heuristic caching**.
 All responses should still explicitly specify a `Cache-Control` header.